kunalkanse/JDBC-MySQL-Application/README.md

           table record will be store into resultset object

    ## What is Maven?
-         Maven is a Project Management tool specifically dev. for java application.
+         Maven is a Project Management tool specifically dev. for javaapplication.
          By using Maven we can automate the project Management process.
          The Maven tool is developed by Apache Software Foundation.
          So with the help of maven developers can easily create project structure.
          Superior dependency management i.e. Project will automatic  updating, dependency closure.
          Dependency management :- Maven encourages to use a central repository of jars and other dependencies.
          Maven is a build automation tool used primarily for Java projects.
          Maven can also be used to build and manage projects written in C#, Ruby, Scala etc.

    ## What are the Steps to develop a JDBC app?
-         we have to follow 6 steps to developed jdbc app 1)Load & register the driver -> To dev.
+         we have to follow 6 steps to developed jdbc app
+            1) Load & register the driver -> To dev.
 JDBC application its  mandatory load and register the driver software.
-         2)Establish the connection -> We can establish the connection between java and database applications by using getConnection().
+            2) Establish the connection -> We can establish the connection between java and database applications by using getConnection().
             3)create a statement of platform -> After connection we have to create a statement platform inorder to execute sql query.

          We can create platform by using 3 Ways A)Statement(Interface)
             B)PreparedStatement(Interface)
             C)CallableStatement(Interface)

             4)Execute query -> We can execute sql query by using 3 diff. ways
-         1) executeUpdate() can be used for the execution the dml set
-         2)executeQuery() can be used to for the execution dql statement
-         3)execute() is capable to execute dml as well as dql statement
+               1) executeUpdate() can be used for the execution the dml set 2)executeQuery() can be used to for the execution dql statement 3)execute() is capable to execute dml as well as dql statement

             5)process resultset -> After the execution of the query database server will return a group of multiple records.
 Which will be present inside the result set object.

             6)close costly resources -> After JDBC transaction we have to close all the costly resources present inside the java file.

-         How to create platform by using different types of statements In JDBC we can create statement platform by using three interfaces 1)Statement(I)
+   ## How to create platform by using different types of statements
+         In JDBC we can create statement platform by using three interfaces 1)Statement(I)
             2)Prepared Statement(I)
             3)Callable Statement(i)

          Statement(I) can be used to create a basic platform to execute sql query.
          Statement(I) is mainly used to execute different sql query.
          In the case of Statement(i) sql query will be compiled and executed for every transaction.in Statement(I) We can't use place holders.
          Prepared Statement(I) extends the properties of statement(I).
          We can use Prepared Statement(I) to execute the same sql query multiple times.In case of prepared Statement(I) sql query will be compiled once and executed multiple times.In Prepared Statement(I) Supports Placeholders for dynamic values.

    ## What is a placeholder?
          A SQL prepared statement in JDBC terms is a complete SQL